luca-farinola/Machine-Learning-on-Sound-Processing-Classifying-Emotions/README.md

 <!-- DATA -->
 ### Data
-We have used the [Acted Emotional Speech Dynamic Database](https://mega.nz/folder/0ShVXY7C#-73kVoK05OjTPEA95UUvMw) \n ps : in the folder *data* model output is found to run classification
+We have used the [Acted Emotional Speech Dynamic Database](https://mega.nz/folder/0ShVXY7C#-73kVoK05OjTPEA95UUvMw) \n. ps : in the folder *data* model output is found to run classification